rahulgaur608/rahulgaur608-Scratch-detection-project/README.md

                Scratch Detection on Text Images
 Author: Rahul Gour
 Email: gaurr210@gmail.com
 Date: December 2, 2024

 Objective:

 This project aims to develop a machine learning model to classify text images into two categories:

 1. Good Images: Text is clear and free of scratches.
 2. Bad Images: Text has visible scratches.

 The trained model can also be extended to detect scratches on other surfaces, such as metal or glass.

 Setup Instructions:

-1. Clone the Repository:
- git clone <your-repo-link>
+1. Clone the Repository: git clone <your-repo-link>
  cd <your-repo-directory>

 2. Install Dependencies:

  pip install tensorflow numpy matplotlib

-3. Dataset Preparation:
+4. Dataset Preparation:

- Ensure the dataset follows this structure: dataset/ good/ bad/
+ Ensure the dataset follows this structure:

+ dataset/

+ good/
+ bad/

  Extract the zipped dataset and ensure the good and bad folders are in the same directory.

-4. Run the Training Script:
+6. Run the Training Script: python train_and_evaluate.py
- python train_and_evaluate.py
-5. Test the Model on a Single Image: python test_model.py --image_path path/to/your/image.jpg
+7. Test the Model on a Single Image: python test_model.py --image_path path/to/your/image.jpg
 Files in the Repository:
 1. train_and_evaluate.py: Script for dataset preparation, model training, and evaluation.
 2. test_model.py: Script for testing the model on individual images.
 3. scratch_detection_model.h5: Pre-trained model file.
 4. README.pdf: Project documentation.
-5. Detailed_Report_Scratch_Detection.pdf: Detailed explanation of the project.

 Code Explanation:
 Dataset Handling:
 - The dataset is extracted from a zipped file and verified to ensure it contains good and bad folders.